jonasrodriguez/QTSeed/README.md

-# seed-cpp — Seed for QT Systelab projects

-This project is an application skeleton for a client QT application.

-## Getting Started

-Clone and build with cmake.
+# OUTDATED #

+This repository is obsolete.
+The current development has been integrated as a fork of systelab/cpp-sqlite-db-adapter (see https://github.com/jonasrodriguez/seed-qt.git).